Frank Chodorov: Henry George School

-Analysis
+analysis

 Chodorov published articles in a variety of magazines, including H.L.
 Mencken's American Mercury, the Saturday Evening Post and Scribner's.
 In 1944, he launched a four-page monthly broadsheet called analysis, described as "an individualistic publication—the only one of its kind in America."
 Murray Rothbard called it "one of the best, though undoubtedly the most neglected, of the 'little magazines' that has ever been published in the United States."

 Along with Nock's works, Chodorov was influenced by Franz Oppenheimer's The State: "between the state and the individual there is always a tug-of-war," wrote Chodorov, "whatever power one acquires must be to the detriment of the other."

 The Freeman

 In 1954, Chodorov again became editor of The Freeman, in its new incarnation, revived under the auspices of Foundation for Economic Education (FEE).
 He contributed several articles over the years to its Essays in Liberty series, beginning with Volume 1 in 1952.
 He engaged with William F. Buckley and Willi Schlamm on the question of whether individualists should support interventionism to aid people resisting communist aggression.
-Chodorov continued to advocate nonintervention, but as the Cold War continued, he lost influence: the American conservative movement came to be a bastion of interventionist foreign policy in combating Soviet expansionism.
+Chodorov continued to advocate nonintervention, but as the Cold War continued, he lost influence: the American conservative movement came to be a bastion of interventionist foreign policy in combating Socialism.

 Intercollegiate Society of Individualists

 In 1953, Chodorov founded the Intercollegiate Society of Individualists (ISI), with Buckley as president, becoming the first national conservative student organization, reaching 50,000 members by the end of the century.
 In later years, ISI became extremely influential as a clearinghouse of conservative publications and as a locus of the conservative intellectual movement in America.
 It later evolved into the Intercollegiate Studies Institute.

 Chodorov was a major influence on many of those who would go on to lead the libertarian and conservative movements, including Buckley, M. Stanton Evans, Murray Rothbard, Edmund A. Opitz, and James J. Martin.
-Rothbard, an economist, wrote:
+Rothbard wrote:

 Later years

-A secular Jew, Chodorov gained a greater appreciation for religious thought in later years.
-He was an avid fan of westerns.
+Chodorov was a secular Jew and gained a greater appreciation for religious thought in later years.
+He was a fan of westerns.

 In popular culture

-In the North American Confederacy alternate history series by L. Neil Smith, in which the United States becomes a libertarian state after a successful Whiskey Rebellion and the overthrowing and execution of George Washington by firing squad for treason in 1794, Frank Chodorov was chosen by the Continental Congress to be H. L. Mencken's successor after his assassination in a duel in 1933.
+In the North American Confederacy alternate history series by L. Neil Smith, in which the United States becomes a libertarian state after a successful Whiskey Rebellion and the overthrowing and execution of George Washington by firing squad for treason in 1794, Frank Chodorov was chosen by the Continental Congress to be H. L. Mencken's successor after his death in a duel in 1933.
 He served as the 20th President of the North American Confederacy from 1933 to 1940.
 He was succeeded by Rose Wilder Lane, who served as the 21st president from 1940 to 1952.